AjayShukla007/Journey_100dayOfCode/Readme.md

 #### Array and BinarySearch:
 - Solved Find Right Interval on leetcode with tc of O(n log n) and sc of O(1) Beats 97.94% in runtime with JavaScript

+### day 45 of #100DaysOfCode
+- Finishing of styling Head Navigation of my portfolio website
+- Learning Binary Search

+#### Array and BinarySearch:
+- Solved Single Num In Sorted Array on leetcode with tc of O(log n) and sc of O(1) Beats 90.94% in runtime with JavaScript